msurdeanu/my-workflows-app/README.md

 ## Technology stack

-* Java 21 as a programming language.
+* Java 25 as a programming language.
-* Spring Boot 3 as a DI framework.
+* Spring Boot 4 as a DI framework.
-* [Vaadin 24](https://vaadin.com) as a UI framework.
+* [Vaadin 25](https://vaadin.com) as a UI framework.
-* [SQLite](https://www.sqlite.org/) as relational database for persisting data.
+* [SQLite](https://www.sqlite.org/) as a relational database for persisting data.
-* [YAML Schema Validator](https://github.com/networknt/json-schema-validator) as schema validator for workflow scripts.
+* [YAML Schema Validator](https://github.com/networknt/json-schema-validator) as a schema validator for workflow scripts.
 * [Groovy](https://groovy-lang.org/) as an additional language for defining commands.
-* [Janino](https://www.janino.net/) as Java runtime compiler.
+* [Janino](https://www.janino.net/) as a Java runtime compiler.
 * [SpEL](https://docs.spring.io/spring-framework/docs/3.0.x/reference/expressions.html) as another runtime evaluator.

 ## Features